 London bus station Compton Avenue / Kenwood House, line 210 (see visitor information for directions)

-Normally daily open from 10:00 till 16:00 o'clock.
+Normally Monday to Sunday open from 10:00 till 17:00 o'clock.
 (Link to homepage with current times further below)

 Tip: In many rooms of the Kenwood House you will meet very nice volunteer assistants who will be pleased to tell you personally more about the house and the art work.
 Do not miss this opportunity for an informative and friendly conversation with a local.

 The Kenwood House in London is a historic British house and is located in the north of London.
 The origin of the house dates back to the 17th century.
 At that time the house was located in the countryside.
 Today the beautiful villa is in the city.
 Nevertheless, today it is still surrounded by greenery, as it lies on the edge of the huge park Hampstead Heath.
 Perfect for tourists who want to combine a long walk in the countryside with a cultural highlight.

 The country house itself is actually not a museum, but with the history of the house, the impressive interiors and the spectacular art collection you will get a closer touch to the past compared to some museums.
 Like as in the most museums of London the entrance is free of charge.